 - Logical reasoning: 2 sub-skills are evaluated, with 2 levels of difficulty

 - Attention to detail: 3 sub-skills are evaluated, with 2 levels of difficulty

 The cognitive part of the Bryq assessment has been developed with the goal of fully covering all essential skills and sub-skills.

 The assessment was initially calibrated using a sample of 2,142 subjects.

-Given the popularity of Bryq, many thousand new subjects are evaluated every month; their results are evaluated continuously for the purpose of maintaining calibration and internal consistency.
+Given the popularity of Bryq, thousands of new subjects are evaluated every month; their results are evaluated continuously for the purpose of maintaining calibration and internal consistency.

 The questions used are constantly amended with new equivalent questions, for the purpose of presenting candidates with different variations of questions on the same sub-skills.